figgy891/Project02/README.md

 Technologies Used: .html, .css, .javascript, .vscode

 Ideas for future improvement: Improve RESPONSIVENESS, add menu buttonn , add/store count of images displayed.

+User Stories:

+As a trend setter, I want to be able to search GIPHY API to check out all the trending GIFS for a particular topic.